-Congress Asset provides discretionary and non-discretionary investment management services to pensions and other institutions that invest in private equity limited partnerships.
+Congress Asset provides discretionary and non-discretionary investment management services to pensions and other institutions that invest in private equity limited partnerships that are sponsored by other investment advisers.
 Investment in these types of securities may involve certain additional degrees of risk and will only be recommended to institutional Clients and only when consistent with the Client's stated investment objectives, tolerance for risk, liquidity, and suitability.

-Sub Advisory Arrangements with Affiliates
+Sub Advisory Arrangements

-Congress Asset also serves as sub-adviser to CW Advisors, LLC ("CW Advisors"), (CRD No. 310873; SEC No. 801-119667).
-In its capacity as sub-adviser to CW Advisors, the Firm provides portfolio management, trading, and operational support.
-Please refer to "Other Financial Industry Activities and Affiliations", Item 10 of this Brochure, for more information regarding the Firm's relationship with CW Advisors.
+Congress Asset also serves as sub-adviser to other investment advisers.
+In its capacity as sub-adviser, the Firm provides portfolio management, trading, and operational support.
+Please refer to "Other Financial Industry Activities and Affiliations", Item 10 of this Brochure, for more information regarding the Firm's relationship with CW Advisors, LLC ("CW Advisors"), (CRD No. 310873; SEC No. 801- 119667).\\